PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 performing a simple stimulus-response mapping task, with a recurrent network that receives input from and feeds back to the feed-forward network, to provide a simple form of maintained context.
-To allow the recurrent layer to settle following the presentation of each stimulus (which is not required for the feedforward network), the Scheduler can be used to execute the recurrent layer multiple times but the feedforward network only once in each round execution, as follows::
+To allow the recurrent layer to settle following the presentation of each stimulus (which is not required for the feedforward network), the Scheduler can be used to execute the recurrent layer multiple times but the feedforward network only once in each `TRIAL`, as follows::

     input_layer = TransferMechanism(size = 10)